The words you use during an interview can make a big difference. Consider the difference between these two responses:

 Words Reflecting Company Values

 Want to show a company you're a good fit?
 Mirror the words the company uses to describe itself.
 Very likely, these same catchphrases are used frequently in internal communications and company-wide meetings.

 Even if interviewers don't consciously realize that you're reflecting their own words back, it'll make a subtle, positive impression.
 Examine the language on the company's "About Me" page on their website, on social media pages, and within the job advertisement.

 You can also choose synonyms to avoid sounding too much like you've memorized the company's own copy.
 This will help interviewers know that you understand what they're looking for.

-This isn't the SATs—no need to memorize this long list of words!
+This isn't the SATs—no need to memorize a long list of words using flashcards!
 Instead, as you practice your responses to common interview questions, keep an ear out for your verb choices.
 Do "help" and "assist" keep coming up?
 Opt for more powerful verbs instead.
 Choose strong descriptive words and phrases, too.
 A project can be a success or it can be "award winning"; it can perform well or "result in 25% jump in sales."

-Keep in mind that it's not only during interviews that word choice matters — opt for powerful action words in your resume as well.
+Keep in mind that it's not only during interviews that word choice matter—opt for powerful action words in your resume as well.